 It is hardly surprising then that companies on the Isle of Man have been at the forefront of design of mooring systems for floating wind turbines.
 One Isle of Man company's systems have been used in floating offshore wind projects in Norway, Portugal, USA and Japan and investigation is currently underway for the Island to have its own traditional wind turbine array within Manx waters.

 Individuals and companies on the Island are all encouraged to do their bit to reduce their energy consumption and contribute to sustainability.
 Douglas benefits from curb side recycling and other areas have accessible civic amenity sites offering a wide range of services.
-Businesses can take advantage of Green Business Loans, helping them to foot the upfront costs of energy saving technologies such as LED lighting or heat pumps.
+Businesses can take advantage of the Department for Enterprise's BUSINESS ENERGY SAVING SCHEME, helping companies foot the upfront costs of energy saving technologies such as LED lighting, Electric Vehicle (EV) charging points and other projects.

 The creation of an offshore energy hub is one of the core strategies of the Government's long-term plans for economic growth, contributing to public funds and local job creation, as well as lowering carbon emissions.